PostgREST/postgrest/docs/api.rst

 PUT
 ---

-A single row UPSERT can be done by using :code:`PUT` and filtering the primary key columns with :code:`eq`:
+A single row upsert can be done by using :code:`PUT` and filtering the primary key columns with :code:`eq`:

 .. tabs::